DowglasSant/API-Golang/README.md

 ### API for Social Networking System.

 This API refers to the back-end of a social networking system written in Golang.
 In which you can:
--Create, update, list, and delete users
+- Create, update, list, and delete users
--Follow and Unfollow users
+- Follow and Unfollow users
--Make posts, list posts by whom the user follows, edit and delete posts -Like and Unfollow posts
+- Make posts, list posts by whom the user follows, edit and delete posts
+- Like and Unfollow posts

 ### 🛠 Using: